wo-language/wo/justifications.md

 ```

 Option1 can't do type assertion or type switch, requiring some kind of handler like `errors.Is`.
 It can do `some` / `none` pattern matching easier.
 Option2 can do field embedding, which is pretty important to errors, but it could probably still work with some native implementation details.
 It also aligns more with the idea of returning structs, however that principle is not as strong for the case of this interface.

+It should support functional programing and error handling like [lo](https://github.com/samber/lo) and [mo](https://github.com/samber/mo)

 ### Meaning of "Null"